ZhymonNorman/ZhymonNorman/README.md

 ### Hi there 👋, my name is Simon.
-These days I work at [Elevation Church](https://elevationchurch.org) as an App Developer, focusing on [Capacitor JS](https://capacitorjs.com/).
+These days I work at [Elevation Church](https://elevationchurch.org) as an App Developer, focusing on [Capacitor JS](https://capacitorjs.com/) and JavaScript.
 In my spare time I am the Director of [@Swarm-Creative](https://github.com/Swarm-Creative)

 <!--
 **ZhymonNorman/ZhymonNorman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.